 Criterion 10: Teaching approach and objectives have an appropriate fit.
-See CAQC's Program Assessment Standard #5 (Section 4.3.1).

 - Provided a rationale and demonstrated effectiveness for the teaching approach, especially if innovative - Demonstrated how the teaching approach will allow the student to achieve the desired learning objectives and outcomes. - Provided evidence of possible student evaluation of the teaching approach. - For programs to be delivered by non-traditional means, demonstrated that the institution has the expertise and resources to support the proposed method of delivery.